Hexachlorobutadiene

 Hexachlorobutadiene, (often abbreviated as "HCBD") Cl2C=C(Cl)C(Cl)=CCl2, is a colorless liquid at room temperature that has an odor similar to that of turpentine.
 It is a chlorinated aliphatic diene with niche applications but is most commonly used as a solvent for other chlorine-containing compounds.
+Structurally, it has a 1,3-butadiene core, but fully substituted with chlorine atoms.

 Synthesis

-Hexachlorobutadiene, or HCBD, is primarily produced in chlorinolysis plants as a by-product in the production of carbon tetrachloride and tetrachloroethene.
+Hexachlorobutadiene is primarily produced in chlorinolysis plants as a by-product in the production of carbon tetrachloride and tetrachloroethylene.
 Chlorinolysis is a radical chain reaction that occurs when hydrocarbons are exposed to chlorine gas under pyrolytic conditions.
 The hydrocarbon is chlorinated and the resulting chlorocarbons are broken down.
 This process is analogous to combustion, but with chlorine instead of oxygen.

-Hexachlorobutadiene occurs as a by-product during the chlorinolysis of butane derivatives in the production of both carbon tetrachloride and tetrachloroethene.
+Hexachlorobutadiene occurs as a by-product during the chlorinolysis of butane derivatives in the production of both carbon tetrachloride and tetrachloroethylene.
 These two commodities are manufactured on such a large scale, that enough HCBD can generally be obtained to meet the industrial demand.
 Alternatively, hexachlorobutadiene can be directly synthesized via the chlorination of butane or butadiene.